Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

         data: {}
       ```

-      If these sections were populated during the install, remove the existing keycloak_users_localize
+      If these sections were populated during the install, proceed to the next sub-step to
-      and cray-keycloak Sealed Secrets from customizations.yaml, and then add the `generate:` sections back in, populated with the desired configuration.
+      remove the existing keycloak_users_localize and cray-keycloak Sealed Secrets
+      from customizations.yaml, and then add the `generate:` sections back in,
+      populated with the desired configuration.

    2. Update the LDAP settings with the desired configuration.

-      LDAP connection information is stored in the keycloak-users-localize Secret in the services namespace.
+      LDAP connection information is stored in the keycloak-users-localize Secret in the services
-      In the customizations.yaml file.
+      namespace in the customizations.yaml file.

       -   The ldap_connection_url key is required and is set to an LDAP URL.
       -   The ldap_bind_dn and ldap_bind_credentials keys are optional.